-The Heckler & Koch HK416 is German assault rifle chambered in 5.56 x 45 mm NATO caliber.
-Its design was based on the Colt M4 carbine, but it is improved to in relation to M4 carbine with the inclusion of a short-stroke gas piston system.
+The Heckler & Koch HK416 is a German assault rifle in 5.56 x 45 mm NATO caliber.
+Its design was based on the Colt M4 carbine, but it is improved in relation to the M4 carbine with the inclusion of a short-stroke gas piston system.

 Currently, it is one of the most popular assault rifles among special operations forces operators.
-It is favorite rifle among Delta Force and DEVGRU operators.
-According to the informations available, HK416 was the weapon used by SEAL Team 6 to kill Osama bin Laden in 2011.
+It is a favorite rifle among Delta Force and DEVGRU operators.
+According to the information available, HK416 was the weapon used by SEAL Team 6 to kill Osama bin Laden in 2011.

-Heckler & Koch makes some of the worlds finest firearms in use by both military and law enforcement.
-Heckler & Koch weapons are put through some of the most toughest testing known to man and they pass with flying colors or the don’t make them.
-Operators involved in security operations every day wanted something more reliable than what they currently had and that’s why HK416 was born and is in use.
+Heckler & Koch makes some of the world’s finest firearms for military and law enforcement use.
+Heckler & Koch weapons are put through some of the toughest testing known to man, and they pass with flying colors, or they don’t make them.
+Operators involved in security operations every day wanted something more reliable than what they currently had, and that’s why HK416 was born and is in use.

-In the early 1990s, the United States Army’s prime special operations force unit known to public as Delta Force decided that they need a new rifle.
-In collaboration with the German arms maker Heckler & Koch they started developing the new carbine.
-Heckler & Koch had a huge experience gained developing the Bundeswehr‘s Heckler & Koch G36 assault rifle, the U.S. Army’s XM8 rifle project (cancelled in 2005) and the modernisation of the British Armed Forces SA80 small arms family.
+In the early 1990s, the United States Army’s prime special operations force unit, known to the public as Delta Force, decided they needed a new rifle.
+In collaboration with the German arms maker Heckler & Koch, they started developing the new carbine.
+Heckler & Koch had a huge experience developing the Bundeswehr’s Heckler & Koch G36 assault rifle, the U.S. Army’s XM8 rifle project (canceled in 2005), and the modernization of the British Armed Forces SA80 small arms family.

-This project was originally called the Heckler & Koch M4, but this was changed in response to a trademark infringement suit filed by Colt Defense.
+This project was initially called the Heckler & Koch M4, but this was changed in response to a trademark infringement suit filed by Colt Defense.

-The reduction in heat and fouling of the bolt carrier group increases the reliability of the weapon and extends the interval between stoppages.
+The reduction in heat and fouling of the bolt carrier group increases the weapon’s reliability and extends the interval between stoppages.
 The barrel is cold hammer-forged for better firing sessions.
 The other stuff, such as rails and sights, is not that significant.
-The HK416 uses MIL-STD-1913 rails on all four sides which makes rifle available for the most current accessories used for M4/M16-type weapons.
+The HK416 uses MIL-STD-1913 rails on all four sides, which makes the rifle available for the most current accessories used for M4/M16-type weapons.

-The pistol grip is designed by H&K with a selection of interchangeable trigger groups that allow for safe semi-automatic and fully automatic options.
-HK416 includes a folding front sight, and a rear sight similar in design to the G3.
+H&K designs the pistol grip with a selection of interchangeable trigger groups that allow for safe semi-automatic and fully automatic options.
+HK416 includes a folding front sight and a rear sight similar in design to the G3.
 Heckler & Koch HK416 is an incredible piece of engineering and performs very well for what it was designed.

 A modified variant of HK416 underwent testing in 2012 by the United States Marine Corps as the M27 Infantry Automatic Rifle.
 In December 2017, the Marine Corps revealed a decision to equip every Marine in an infantry squad with the M27.
-It is also used by FBI HRT, and some other SRTs.
+FBI HRT and some other SRTs also use it.